getbubblenow/javicle/README.md

 ```
 Yes, the JVC is longer, but I think many would agree it is easier to read
 and maintain.

+As you can see above, JVC can also `validate` your operations to ensure that
+the output assets are what you expect them to be.

 **As the number of media assets and operations grows, hand-crafted shell
 scripts with magical ffmpeg incantations become ever more inscrutable.**